State Tax Filing Resources

 If you are not required to file your return electronically, compare the Forms UI 11T and 11W provided by Paychex in your quarter-end package to the form provided by the state.

-Taxpayers have the option of reporting the number of hours paid and primary job title for each employee to the paper wage detail and/or electronic wage report.
+Taxpayers have the option of reporting the number of hours paid and primary job title for each employee on the paper wage detail and/or electronic wage report.

 State Withholding

-The Nebraska Department of Revenue will mail the Nebraska Withholding Return (Form 941N) to all Nebraska taxpayers.
+The Nebraska DOR will mail the Nebraska Withholding Return (Form 941N) to all Nebraska taxpayers.
 Check Line 12 to determine if a previous balance or credit exists on your account.
-This information must be relayed to your service representative immediately so an accurate quarterly return can be prepared.
+This information must be relayed to your Service Representative immediately so an accurate quarterly return can be prepared.

 Taxpayers who made payments of $5,000.00 or more for sales and use tax, withholding, or corporate tax programs in any prior calendar year will be required to make all payments to the tax program electronically.

-- Non-Taxpay - Any employer who furnishes more than 50 Federal Forms W-2, Forms 1099-MISC, or statements reporting withholding for a year must electronically file (e-file) the required copies in a manner approved by the Tax Commissioner that is compatible with federal e-file requirements or methods.
-To file online go to Nebfile for Business.
+• Non-Taxpay - Any employer who furnishes more than 50 Federal Forms W-2, Forms 1099-MISC, or statements reporting withholding for a year must electronically file.
+To file online, go to Nebfile for Business.

 Nevada*